Best Taurasi Wines

 Description:

-A riot of cherries, blackberries in jam, blueberries and macerated flowers fade into layered notes of undergrowth, cocoa beans, cardamom and graphite.
+A jubilation of sour cherries, blackberries in jam, blueberries, and macerated flowers evolve into layered notes of underbrush, cocoa beans, cardamom, and graphite.

-The sip is warm and densely envelops the palate, supported by powerful and compact tannins which are counterbalanced by a pleasant granular sapidity which gives breadth and structure to the palate.
-Deep, fruity and very long finish.
+The sip is warm and densely wraps the palate, supported by powerful and compact tannins counterbalanced by a pleasant granular sapidity that provides breadth and structure.
+The finish is deep, fruity, and incredibly long.

 Deservedly among the best Taurasi wines for depth and persistence.